-“One-to-one correspondence is the concept of matching one number to one object,” explains Laura Laing, author of Math for Grownups.
+Good to know: “One-to-one correspondence is the concept of matching one number to one object,” explains Laura Laing, author of Math for Grownups.
 “Kids aren’t born with the idea that the first car corresponds to one, and that the fifth car corresponds to five.
 It sounds ridiculous to us as adults, because we make the connection automatically.
 But it’s a pretty big deal to a little kid.”

-You might think that laundry is a drag, but your baby begs to differ.
+You might think that laundry is a drag, but baby begs to differ.
 For some reason, babies are endlessly fascinated by anything in laundry baskets or hampers.
 So use that interest to your advantage.
 Bring up a big basket of clean laundry.
-“Let your baby pull up on the side of the basket and explore the clothes inside,” says Brandi Fisher, a former early childhood educator.
+“Let baby pull up on the side of the basket and explore the clothes inside,” says Brandi Fisher, a former early childhood educator.
 Want to have even more fun?
 Try balling up a sock and playing “catch."
 Or place baby in the laundry basket and push it around the room on the floor.
 You can even play hide-and-seek with the empty laundry basket and a pile of clean clothes.

 “Simple wooden puzzles are great for children starting at one year of age, and they help to develop fine motor skills, hand-eye coordination and spatial awareness,” Moreno says.
 Start with puzzles with just a few pieces and chunky wooden handles, since the handles are easier for small, chubby hands to grasp than regular puzzle pieces.

-If you don’t want to invest in high-quality puzzles, check your local library.
+Good to know: Rather than buying puzzles, you may also be able to find some at your local library.
 Many libraries offer puzzles for check out, or allow patrons to play with puzzles in the library.

-“My one-year-old loves making marbleized paper,” says Kate Freeman of Bright Horizons Family Solutions, a child care company.
+Good to know: “My one-year-old loves making marbleized paper,” says Kate Freeman of Bright Horizons Family Solutions, a child care company.
 Kids love the tactile experience, and working with various colors helps them learn and ID colors (and even experiment with color mixing).